mercadopago/devsite-docs/guides/resources/changelog/current-year.en.md

 > CHANGELOG
 >
-> Pix as new payment method in Transparent Checkout
+> Pix as new payment method in Checkout API
 >
 > NEWS: NOVEDADES
 >